babylonlabs-io/covenant-emulator/docs/covenant-signer-setup.md

 [metrics]
 # The IP address where the Prometheus metrics server will listen
 host = "127.0.0.1"
-# This port is used to expose metrics that can be scraped by Prometheus
+# The TCP port number where the Prometheus metrics server will listen
 port = 2113
 ```